DirtyEwok/TheGridRacingClub/replit.md

 **Route Structure**: Clean separation of concerns with dedicated route handlers for races, members, and registrations.
 All API endpoints are prefixed with `/api/`.
 Admin-only endpoints for race CRUD operations are protected with authorization headers.

 **Data Storage**: Currently uses an in-memory storage implementation for development, with a well-defined interface that can be easily swapped for database persistence.
+Member session management stores user details in localStorage for registration persistence between sessions.
 PostgreSQL database is configured and ready for production use.

 **Error Handling**: Centralized error handling middleware provides consistent error responses and logging.